rytsikau/ee.Yrewind/README.md

 ##### [**` -duration=[minutes] `**](#)

 Specifies the required duration in minutes.
-The minimum value is 1, the maximum is limited to 300 (if you need to make a longer recording, of course, you can repeat your command line several times in the batch file).
+The minimum value is 1, the maximum is limited to 300.
 If the parameter is missing, the program uses the default 60.
 The example below saves 15 minutes of the livestream:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -duration=15

 <br>